chibuikeugwu/ML-Adversary/README.md

   - **WSU ID:** 11806472

 ## Usage information
+- Make sure Node.js is locally installed.
+Download available at https://nodejs.org/en/download
+- Execute node -v in terminal to make sure it downloaded and pathed properly
-- API info are in the frontend/src/api
+- Naviagte to frontend/src/api
 - Use ```npm install``` -> ```npm run serve``` to launch front end
 - Run .sql to create a database